kelvinleong/hsbc_estatments_download/README.md

 ## New Feature

-* Support to auto login and download eStatement from HSBC credit card account.
+* Support to auto login and download eStatement from HSBC credit card account
 * Support Saving account and Credit card account statements download
 * Visualize process schedule by threading
+* Support statement type (credit and/or debit card) download configuration

 ## Prerequisite